-Charcoal exports have been banned by successive Somalian administrations, including the actual federal government.
+Charcoal exports have been banned by successive Somalian administrations, including the current federal government.
 Yet, high demand for Somalian charcoal in the Gulf States, due to their strict laws on preventing local deforestation, acts as a strong incentive for Somalian traders to continue to export the country’s natural resources.
 This is further encouraged by the absence of effective government structures in Somalia, who could restrict the activities of woodcutters and charcoal traders (Baxter, 2007; Mohamed, 2012).
-Forest management and environmental protection is further hampered by unclear property rights regimes: Communal land, which had been nationalised during the military regime of President Siad Barre (1969-1991) became de facto ‘ownerless’ after 1991 and has been exploited since by different communities and armed groups (Mohamed, 2001).
+Forest management and environmental protection is further hampered by unclear property rights regimes: communal land, which had been nationalised during the military regime of President Siad Barre (1969-1991) became de facto ‘ownerless’ after 1991 and has since been exploited by different communities and armed groups (Mohamed, 2001).

 A vicious cycle

 Charcoal trading in Somalia does not only contribute to communal tensions and the military activities of rebel groups such as al Shabaab, it is also at the heart of a vicious cycle of environmental degradation, depleted livelihoods and further deforestation, accelerated by and exacerbating the local impacts of climate change.
 In order to tackle these issues, the federal government, the UN Security Council (UNSC) and other organisation are not only trying to restrict charcoal exports from Somalia, but also to reduce local charcoal consumption and promote alternative livelihoods.